The effects of rehabilitation in the ADELI suit are many times higher!

 Dr. Vladimír Petrov was born in 1954 in Kharkiv, Ukraine, where he studied medicine and specialized in neurology.
 His studies at the Department of Reflex and Manual Techniques took him to Moscow, and further scientific activities took him to what was then Czechoslovakia in 1983.
 After the collapse of the Soviet Union, he continued his practice in then Yugoslavia, in Beograd and in the Experimental Rehabilitation Center in Montenegro.
 Here he also met the famous Russian scientist, neurologist Prof. Xenia Semionova, and collaborated in the development of the DIPROKOR method.

 In 2003, Dr. Petrov was invited to establish a center in Slovakia.
-Dr. Vladimír Petrov became the first medical director of ADELI, developed a rehabilitation program in terms of duration and intensity, where the best possible improvement of the patient's neurological health is achieved.
-After organizational changes in 2013, Dr. Petrov left his position.
-In June 2023, he returns to ADELI Medical Center as an expert consultant and conducts seminars on dynamic proprioceptive correction for therapists in ADELI.
+Dr. Vladimír Petrov became the first medical director of ADELI, developing a rehabilitation program in terms of duration and intensity that achieves the best possible improvement in the patient's neurological health.
+Following organizational changes in 2013, Dr. Petrov left his position.
+In June 2023, he will return to ADELI Medical Center a specialist consultant and will lead seminars on dynamic proprioceptive correction for therapists at ADELI.

 Our therapy programs are individually tailored to the needs of our patients.